DanielHeath/text-search/README.md

 the index when I changed the query.
 As a result, I moved the query into the migration as a stored procedure (so far this has worked well for me).

+For an example of how I've done this, see `main.sql`.